 The Art Department benefits from two open plan art rooms with facilities for painting, drawing, print making, 3D work and many more materials.
 Photography is offered at A Level as an option.
 At A Level the pupils are able to produce coursework continuously through sketchbooks, homework and practical work from the beginning of the course gaining vital marks towards their result.
 In all units of work we encourage pupils to visit galleries and exhibitions.
 The School really is a place to capture the imagination and inspire young people.
 Art clubs and workshops are a part of everyday life and our upper school pupils are regularly found in the Art Department enjoying private study.
 Arts Week provides the Senior School pupils with the opportunity to engage in different forms of creativity and the week-long events, visits, performances and competitions are a fantastic opportunity for pupils to enjoy and engage with new creative mediums which enrich them academically and socially.

-Sixth Form students study Business BTEC Level 3 National Extended Certificate.
+Sixth Form students can study Business BTEC Level 3 National Extended Certificate or Businesss A Level.
 In Year 12, students are introduced to the challenges and issues affecting businesses.
 The course then explores with in-depth analysis the key internal functions of business (people, operations, finance and marketing) and how the management of these functions can assist in improving the effectiveness and performance of a business.
 In Year 13, strategies for larger businesses are analysed and evaluated in the context of changing internal and external circumstances.

 At Key Stage 5 we currently offer an AQA “A” Level Computer Science course.
 The course comprises of a written theory paper, a paper that involves programming and a programming project.
 The programming project can be done in Python, Java, C# or VB.NET.